 4. COURSE DESCRIPTION:

 Learning model "Crisis and Risk Management” is one of the elective courses for students.
-The module provides students with basic knowledge about risk and crisis management which helps organizations identify, reach to resolve planning, risk prevention; prevent and solve risks and crises such as:
+The module provides students with basic knowledge of risk and crisis management which helps to identify organizations, reach to resolve planning, risk prevention; prevent and solve risks and crises such as:

 • Identify risk, measure and assess risk, control risk and risk financing.